dwightjack/wok-pkgs/packages/task-ssh/docs/README.md

 - `test`: test function.
 Receives the target object and [`$.env`](packages/core/configuration#env) as arguments.
 - `exec`: the command template string.

+The command will then be executed only if the `test` function returns `true`.
+If the `test` function returns a string the command will NOT be executed and the string will be used as a custom error message.

 ```js
 // wok.config.js
 module.exports = {